Passenger dies during Alaska Airlines flight from Seattle to Nashville

-NASHVILLE, Tenn.
-(WKRN) — A passenger died while on a flight to Nashville on Monday, Nexstar’s WKRN has confirmed.
+A passenger died while on a flight to Nashville on Monday, KTLA sister station WKRN has confirmed.

 The flight arrived at Nashville International Airport at around 3 p.m. from Seattle, Washington.